Criticism of Twelver Shia Islam: Taqiyya (dissimulation)

-Taqiyyah is a Shi'ite practice under which it is permissible to hide one's faith and lie in order to preserve faith but only when there is a danger for one's life.
+Taqiyya is a Shi'ite practice under which it is permissible to hide one's faith in order to preserve one's life or safety.
 The Shia have been criticised for this practice, an act deemed against the virtues of bravery and courage.
-Critics argue that the Twelvers have taken dissimulation far beyond life-threatening situations and have allowed its use in any scenario that is judged to benefit the continuation or propagation of the Twelver creed, as is emphasized by the "celebrated" reputed saying of the 6th Imam Ja'far al-Sadiq, "[t]aqiyyah is my religion and the religion of my forefathers"; along with his other often quoted saying from Kitab al-Kafi: "Nine tenths of faith is taqiyya."
+Critics argue that the Twelvers have taken dissimulation far beyond life-threatening situations and have allowed its use in any scenario that is judged to benefit the continuation or propagation of the Twelver creed, as is emphasized by the reputed saying attributed to the 6th Imam Ja'far al-Sadiq, "[t]aqiyyah is my religion and the religion of my forefathers".
+Another saying frequently cited by critics, attributed to Imam al-Sadiq in Kitab al-Kafi, states that "nine tenths of faith is taqiyya."
+Shia hadith scholars have noted that this narration's chain of transmission (isnad) is weak and its interpretation contested even within Shia scholarly tradition; mainstream Twelver jurisprudence does not derive from it a license for unrestricted dissimulation, and leading marjas have consistently defined taqiyya's permissible scope narrowly as applying to situations of genuine danger to life, property, or communal safety.
 The practice is widely criticized by Sunni Muslims as indicative of the problems that they face when interacting with Shi'ites.
 According to Patricia Crone, Twelvers even extended the use of taqiyya "to protect their secret wisdom from exposure to the uncomprehending masses (including their own co-religionists), who might pervert it or denounce it as heretical."
 This view has been supported by Faysal Noor in his book Taqiyyah: The Other Face.

 Such a doctrine became important where Shi'a communities lived under oppression and were stigmatised under Sunni authority in areas where Sunnis were the majority.
-Besides, the practice of concealing one's beliefs in dangerous circumstances originates in the Qur'an, which deems blameless those who disguise their beliefs in such cases.
+The practice of concealing one's beliefs in dangerous circumstances originates in the Qur'an, which deems blameless those who disguise their beliefs in such cases.
 The practice of taqiyya in difficult circumstances is considered legitimate by Muslims of various sects.
 Sunni and Shia commentators alike observe that verse refers to the case of 'Ammar b.
 Yasir, who was forced to renounce his beliefs under physical duress and torture.
 This practice was emphasized in Shia Islam whereby adherents may conceal their religion when they are under threat, persecution, or compulsion.
-Taqiyya was developed to protect Shia who were usually in minority and under pressure.
+Taqiyya was developed to protect Shia who were usually in a minority and under pressure.

 In the Shia view, taqiyya is lawful in situations where there is overwhelming danger of loss of life or property and where no danger to religion would occur thereby.
-Shia commentators have argued that taqiyya has precedents from the time of Muhammad, including the story of Ammar ibn Yasir, Such commentators argue that to not avoid certain death is illogical, and that dissimulation is permissible under various circumstances, such as to preserve life, to protect the chastity of women, or avoid destitution.
+Shia commentators have argued that taqiyya has precedents from the time of Muhammad, including the story of Ammar ibn Yasir.
+Such commentators argue that to not avoid certain death is illogical, and that dissimulation is permissible under various circumstances, such as to preserve life, to protect the chastity of women, or avoid destitution.